"...'Others'? Wait, you're telling me that there are people out there who have supernatural powers just like me?"

 - Captain Britain is part of the Captain Britain Corps in the Excalibur series, where each different Britain in the Marvel multiverse has one to defend the country.
 Most of them are different versions of Brian Braddock, but this isn't always the case.
 Since there's one for almost every reality, not every Captain Britain is Caucasian, male, or even good for that matter.
 There have been at least two Nazis in the role, since they technically represent the ideals of their Britain.
 Also Captain Granbretan, who comes from a Britain that had been conquered by Napoleon.
 More esoteric Captains Britain have included Captain Airstrip-One, Britanicus Rex, Centurion Britannus, Captain Colonies and at least two Skrulls.
 Oh, and Captain Wales.

 - Ghost Rider now fits this trope.
-Every nation and every religion has its own Spirit of Vengeance.
+Every nation has its own Spirit of Vengeance.
 Until they were all killed except for Johnny and Dan but even then a power such as Zadkiel's can't truly erase a Rider from existence, as was seen in the last issue of Heaven's on Fire when every Rider in history showed up to take him down.

 - In All-Star Superman, Superman is seen teaming up with Supermen from other times (essentially, his descendants) to fight threats against time.
 The organization is led by Superman himself from a little over a million years in the future.